rvenet/RVENet-Demo/README.md

   - `demo.ipynb` - use this Jupyter Notebook to test our deep learning pipeline
+  - `license.txt` - details of the license
   - `model.py` - model definition
+  - `predict.py` -
   - `preprocessing.py` - functions required for preprocessing
-  - `license.txt` - details of the license
+  - `requirements.txt` - list of the required python packages

 ## Usage